midwayjs/pandora/docs/source/en/base/procfile_mode.md

 provides the following basis capabilities:

 1. The standard `async start()` interface, so that users can asynchronous start the Node.js program.
-2. The standard `async stop()` interface, so users can graceful stop the Node.js program ( such as graceful offline RPC services, so that can prevent service interrupt ).
+2. The standard `async stop()` interface, so users can graceful stop the Node.js program ( such as graceful offline the RPC services, so that can prevent service interrupt ).
-3. The structured log management, and configure capabilities.
+3. The structured log management, and the configure capabilities.
 4. Manage start order (dependency relationship) in the process.

 A simple example as below: